 If there were ever a good time to revisit “the ones that got away,” it’s now.
 But, how quickly can you find and reevaluate that old deal information?
 That data — as well as the ability to retrieve it — is immensely valuable.
 Ideally, you would have all of it at your fingertips, ready to prioritize, so you could begin contacting investors and brokers for follow-up conversations.

-However, if you don’t have an organized system for gathering, tagging, and archiving your deal flow through a CRM for real estate investors, it’s going to be a lot more difficult now to revisit those deals.
+However, if you don’t have an organized system for gathering, tagging, and archiving your deal flow through a commercial real estate CRM designed for investors, it’s going to be a lot more difficult now to revisit those deals.
 Maybe that information exists, but it’s not particularly well organized and is spread among shared drives, spreadsheets, and inboxes.
 Unfortunately, tracking down that information is going to be a major time suck, and time is already of the essence in capitalizing on market change.

 1. Map out your information